tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "authenticate", which takes as input:

- * a set of certificate chains for the connection and associated extensions (OCSP, SCT, etc.)
+ * a set of certificate chains and associated extensions (OCSP, SCT, etc.)
  * a signer (either the private key associated with the certificate, or interface to perform private key operation) for each chain